UpperLeftHandSide/rhyolite/README.md

 This extension contributes the following settings:

 * `rhyolite.enabled`: Enable/disable this extension.
 When disabled, the commands will not be available.
+* `rhyolite.allowedDirectories`: An array of directory paths where the extension should be active.
+If empty, the extension will be active in all directories (when enabled).
+Example: `["/home/user/notes", "/home/user/projects/documentation"]`

 ## Known Issues